 If you want to find some really good food at decent prices in Rome, avoid restaurants directly at the Pantheon, Piazza Navona, etc. They are usually much more expensive, the service is often poor because they expect high turnover, and the food is usually warmed up and not made when you order.

 You can have a 10 EUR tiramisu and a 7 EUR coffee at Piazza Navona at a tiny table so close to the other people that you can follow at least two conversations if you want to…

 Or you can walk for 2 minutes to one of the quieter streets a bit outside the main tourist routes and have a homemade tiramisu for 4 EUR and a coffee or tea for 2-3 EUR.
 With friendly service with a smile and a nice quiet table as an extra bonus.

 Because so many of our readers ask for it, further below, I share some suggestions for some very good restaurants near Colosseum, Vatican, or the Pantheon.
 But first – some more tips for finding the best food in Rome.

 Don’t hesitate to look for better price/quality restaurants even if you think you are in the tourist area and there is nothing else around!

 Often, you only need to walk a block or two away from the main tourist routes in order to find some local restaurants with a great menu and low prices.

-You can easily find a pizza or pasta for less than 10 EUR, even in the city center of Rome, if you just leave the main tourist routes behind.
+You can easily find a pizza or pasta for 10-15 EUR, even in the city center of Rome, if you just leave the main tourist routes behind.
 I once had an excellent chicken and artichoke dish at a tiny local restaurant for just 7 EUR.
 This is the price of a cup of tea at the Piazza Navona…

 4. Look for artisanal ice cream (gelato artigianale)